MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/learning_modules/fly_sky_wiring.md

-# Transmitter & Reciever Wiring/Controls
+# Transmitter & receiver Wiring/Controls

-The FlySky transmitter/reciever consists of 2 parts.
-The transmitter is the controller with the joysticks & switches, the reciever is the small box with the antenna.
+The FlySky transmitter/receiver consists of 2 parts.
+The transmitter is the controller with the joysticks & switches, the receiver is the small box with the antenna.

 ***